-You are invited to the annual Spring Benefit Dinner of the
+You are invited to the 2017 Spring Benefit Dinner of the

-benefiting the Institute’s programs in the history of printing, the art of the book, preservation, and education, and honoring the artist
+benefiting the Institute’s programs in the history of printing, the art of the book, preservation, and education, including apprenticeships, and honoring

 Arion Press, 1802 Hays Street, The Presidio, San Francisco, California 94129